joel16/CMFileManager-PSP/README.md

 - Browse other drives like flah0, flash1 and UMD (if not using PSP Go).
 - Support for both ef0:/ (internal) and ms0:/ (external) drives on PSP Go.
 - Screenshots in .BMP format.
 Use L + R to capture a screenshot.
-- Audio Player 16-Bit short.
+- Audio Player 16-Bit short 41K - 48K Hz.
 (FLAC, IT, MOD, MP3, OGG, OPUS, S3M, WAV and XM)
 - FTP connection